fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5e.md

 })
 ```

+The _beforeEach_ block must empty the database using, for example, the reset method we used in the [material](/en/part5/end_to_end_testing_cypress#controlling-the-state-of-the-database).

 <i>Optional bonus exercise</i>: Check that the notification shown with unsuccessful login is displayed red.

 #### 5.19: Blog List End To End Testing, step 3